 - Reciprocal interaction – Are interactions one-sided and purely about a child’s interests?
 Or do they tolerate a balance between their own interests and those of someone else?

-4. Parent and Teacher Rating Scales – There are, of course, the standard autism-specific rating scales that are typically used when autism is suspected (our favorite is the Autism Spectrum Rating Scales – ASRS).
+There are, of course, the standard autism-specific rating scales that are typically used when autism is suspected (our favorite is the Autism Spectrum Rating Scales – ASRS).
 These are important and helpful when establishing patterns and determining how a child’s behavior compares with peers, but they aren’t always helpful if the goal is to differentiate symptoms.
 Such rating scales often suggest traits of autism when symptoms of ADHD or an emotional disorder are severe.
 In those cases, the following scales act as good screeners and can help clinicians know where to dig next:

 - Behavior Assessment System for Children, 3rd Edition (BASC-3)